dmatelokoh/chinook-analytics-portfolio/04-AI-collaboration/ai_collaboration_log.md

 ## Overview

 This project was built with AI as a collaborator, and that was a deliberate choice.

-AI lets me work through more complex analysis in less time.
-That matters because the value I bring isn't writing SQL syntax from memory; it's knowing which questions to ask, when the output doesn't make business sense, and what a marketing team would actually do with the result.
-Using AI for the technical execution gave me more time to focus on that critical thinking, which is where the real insight comes from.
+Using AI for the technical execution (writing SQL, building Python scripts, formatting output) freed up my time to focus on the part that matters most: deciding what questions to ask, catching when the numbers don't add up, and translating results into something a marketing team can act on.

+It let me take on more complex analysis than I could have completed in the same timeframe working solo, without sacrificing the critical thinking that makes the output useful.

-It's also a practical skill.
-AI tools are becoming standard in analytics workflows, and knowing how to use them well (structured prompts, critical evaluation, iterative refinement) is something I want to demonstrate directly, not just list on a resume.
+AI tools are also becoming standard in analytics workflows.
+I wanted to demonstrate that I know how to use them well, not just that I've used them, so this portfolio documents the full process: structured prompts, critical evaluation, iterative refinement, and the judgment calls I made along the way.

-Every query in this portfolio went through the same structured workflow: a context-primed prompt, a critical evaluation, an iterative feedback loop, a verification pass, and a business insight written from my own marketing experience.
+Every query went through the same workflow: a context-primed prompt, a critical evaluation, an iterative feedback loop, a verification pass, and a business insight written from my own marketing experience.
 The AI handled syntax and structure.
 I handled judgment, domain knowledge, and business framing.

 What follows is a breakdown of the specific AI collaboration techniques demonstrated across the case studies, with concrete examples from the actual work.